top of page

 🧩 The Takeaway

+Your relationship with your dog isn’t just emotional — it’s biochemical.
+Every calm interaction releases natural opioids that reduce stress, deepen trust, and help both of you feel safe and connected.
 So next time your dog nudges your hand or curls up beside you, remember — you’re not just comforting each other; you’re strengthening the chemical foundation of your bond.

 Ā